-The Company did not recognize any asset impairment for the twelve months ended February 28, 2018 and 2017, respectively.
+The Company did not recognize any asset impairment for the twelve months ended February 28, 2019 and 2018.

 On the retirement or sale of a partial unit of proved property, the cost is charged to accumulated DD&A with a resulting gain or loss recognized in income.